Tutorial: Configure Miro for automatic user provisioning

 Go to Enterprise applications, and then select All applications.

 To add a new application, select the New application button at the top of the pane.

-In the search box, enter Miro, select Miro in the results panel, and then click the Add button to add the application.
+In the search box, enter Miro, select Miro in the search box.

 Configuring automatic user provisioning to Miro

-This section guides you through the steps to configure the Azure AD provisioning service to create, update, and disable users and/or groups in Miro based on user and/or group assignments in Azure AD.
+This section guides you through the steps to configure the Microsoft Entra provisioning service to create, update, and disable users and/or groups in Miro based on user and/or group assignments in Microsoft Entra ID.